Sacha Jenkins

-Sacha Jenkins (born 1971) is an American television producer, filmmaker, writer, musician, artist, curator, and chronicler of hip-hop, graffiti, punk, and metal cultures.
+Sacha Sebastian Jenkins (August 22, 1971 – May 23, 2025) was an American television producer, filmmaker, writer, musician, artist, curator and chronicler of hip-hop, graffiti, punk, and metal cultures.
 While still in his teens, Jenkins published Graphic Scenes & X-Plicit Language, one of the earliest 'zines solely dedicated to "graffiti" art.
-In 1994, Jenkins co-founded ego trip magazine.
-In 2007, he created the competition reality program "ego trip's The (White) Rapper Show," which was carried by VH1.
-Currently, Jenkins is the creative director of Mass Appeal magazine.
+In 1994, Jenkins co-founded Ego Trip magazine.
+In 2007, he created the competition reality program Ego Trip's The (White) Rapper Show, which was carried by VH1.
+Jenkins was the creative director of Mass Appeal magazine.